Samthesimpsons/Notes-for-Advance-Git/README.md

    git reset index.html
    ```

-2. What if want to unstage the changes from the most recent commit instead
+2. What if we want to unstage the changes from the most recent commit instead

    ```bash
    # HEAD is the current commit, 1 means to reset back to 1 commit before the HEAD